piyushkashyap2001/s3-static-website-using-cloudformation/README.md

 # s3-static-website-using-cloudformation
 ## Overview
-This repository contains an AWS Cloudformation template and other necessary lambda functions to automate infrastructure deployment to host a static website.
+This repository contains an AWS Cloudformation template and other necessary lambda functions to automate AWS infrastructure deployment to host a static website.
 This cloudformation stack also creates a CI/CD pipeline for automated deployment of static website and it also setups a Elasticsearch service for S3 access logs analysis and visualization .
 ## Architecture
 ![Preview](https://raw.githubusercontent.com/piyushkashyap2001/s3-static-website-using-cloudformation/master/architecture.png)
 ## Prerequisites